Strategy highlights

 • Currency risk: This strategy invests in international markets which means it is exposed to changes in currency rates which could affect the value of the strategy.

-• Geographic concentration risk: The strategy may have substantial investment exposure to a single market which may have a significant impact on the value of the strategy.
+• Geographic concentration risk: The strategy primarily invests in a single market which may have a significant impact on the value of the strategy.

 • Concentration risk: A fall in the value of a single investment may have a significant impact on the value of the strategy because it typically invests in a limited number of investments.